 For businesses who share spaces with others, we know that the doorbell rings all the time for visitors, guests, service people, deliveries, clients and sometimes new interns or hires who do not have a key into the office yet.

-With a traditional doorbell, the office manager had to stick around the front desk to be able to hear the buzz.
+With a traditional doorbell, the office manager had to stand around the front desk to be able to hear the buzz.
 But with our Ring Doorbell integration, any doorbell notifications are now silently pushed to the smartphone.

 Watch how it works:

-Building the Slack Doorbell
+Building a Slack Doorbell

 Hardware you need to build a Slack Doorbell:

-- iPad (in our case we used an iPhone)
+- iPad (we used an iPhone)

 Software you will use:

-Set up a new channel in Slack called “doorbell”.
+1) Set up a new channel in Slack called “doorbell”:

-After creating an Account, you have to add a new “recipe”.
-For the channel you should choose “Slack”.
+After creating an account, you have to add a new “recipe.”
+For the channel you should choose “Slack.”

-Customize Recipe: We named it “Doorbell”.
+3) Customize Recipe: We named it “Doorbell.”

-Select the Slack Channel (doorbell-channel in this case) and the message can be as simple as “ringing the door”.
+Select the Slack Channel ('Doorbell' Channel, in this case) and the message can be as simple as “ringing the door.”

 That’s it!
-Press and check your slack channel!
+Press and check your Slack channel.

-Awesome!
 Once you see this notification popping up on your mobile, you can unlock the door from your meeting room, from the kitchen or wherever you are in the office without missing anything.